StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/find-a-case.md

 ### When to use it

-If you don't know the case number you're looking for or need to search for multiple cases without performing actions on them simultaneously.
+If you don't know the case number you're looking for or need to conduct complex searches for multiple cases without requiring simultaneous actions.

 ### How to access